HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-2 Semiconductors.md

 Together, these components form the backbone of many power supplies, converting high-voltage AC into usable low-voltage DC.

-#### Light-Emitting Diodes (LEDs): Let There Be Light

-An LED is a special kind of diode that emits light when current flows through it.
-LEDs are used as visual indicators in almost all electronic devices, from the power light on your computer to the blinking lights on your radio.
-When current passes through the LED in the forward direction, it lights up, making it easy to see whether your circuit is working.

-- **Key Points:**
-  - **Visual Indicator:** LEDs emit light when current flows through them in the correct direction.

 #### Transistors: The Workhorses of Electronics

 Transistors are like tiny electronic switches or amplifiers.
 They can turn a small signal into a larger one, making them essential in all sorts of circuits, from radios to computers.
 They are generally made from three regions of semiconductor material.